Yoga and breathing exercises help manage COPD

 Breath retraining and Dyspnea control strategies

 First step in breath retraining is identification of present breathing patterns that includes respiratory rate and length of inhalation and exhalation this will help you to identify any irregularities in breathing patterns.

-Hyperventilation: Conscious slow breathing as done in various techniques of pranayama helps to ease over breathing.
+2. Hyperventilation: Conscious slow breathing as done in various techniques of pranayama helps to ease over breathing.

-Accessory Muscles Breathing: The moment you notice recruitment of neck and shoulder muscles during inhalation, start relaxing your body and at the same time start doing pursed lip breathing slowly, steadily and consistently.
+3. Accessory Muscles Breathing: The moment you notice recruitment of neck and shoulder muscles during inhalation, start relaxing your body and at the same time start doing pursed lip breathing slowly, steadily and consistently.
 Restore diaphragmatic breathing to ensure efficient breathing.

-Dynamic Hyperinflation of lungs: Due to Obstructive condition all the air does not come out and gets trapped in the air sacs and affects the exchange of gases along the alveolar membrane.
+4. Dynamic Hyperinflation of lungs: Due to Obstructive condition all the air does not come out and gets trapped in the air sacs and affects the exchange of gases along the alveolar membrane.
 Again pursed lip breathing helps to get the excess air out of the alveoli.

 Consult an expert to establish the best breathing patterns and apply them consistently until it became automatic.

-Abdominal Breathing: It is the most beneficial practice for COPD patients.
+1. Abdominal Breathing: It is the most beneficial practice for COPD patients.
 During inhalation focus should be on descending of diaphragm and expanding of lower ribs and abdomen, which causes more satisfactory inhalation.
 While during exhalation focus should be on diaphragmatic ascend with lower ribs squeezing and abdominals contraction assisting in emptying of lungs.

-Pursed-lip Breathing: Inhale through nose, if possible and exhale through pursed lip to control breathlessness.
+2. Pursed-lip Breathing: Inhale through nose, if possible and exhale through pursed lip to control breathlessness.
 Pursed lip encourages abdominal contraction, which forces diaphragm upwards assisting in complete emptying of lungs.
 It helps to slow exhalation down and may also help to strengthen respiratory muscles.

-Diaphragmatic Breathing: In some COPD patients breathing problem aggravates in lying position so perform diaphragmatic breathing exercise in reclined position.
+3. Diaphragmatic Breathing: In some COPD patients breathing problem aggravates in lying position so perform diaphragmatic breathing exercise in reclined position.
 It can be performed with a sandbag kept on abdomen for strengthening of the muscle.
 Gradually weight of the sandbag can be increased.
 One should practice both abdominal as well as intercostal breathing techniques.

-Yoga Asana practice
+Yoga asana practice for COPD

-In general, there is no drug, which can hinder the progression of COPD, but practice of yoga Asana with Breath control has been shown to reduce disability in many of the patients with respiratory diseases.
+In general, there is no drug, which can hinder the progression of COPD, but practice of yoga asana with breath control has been shown to reduce disability in many of the patients with respiratory diseases.

 Yoga postures that actively involve neck, thorax, shoulder and pelvis can strengthen respiratory musculature.
 Yoga postures involving forward bends, backbends, spinal side bends and twists can help the person with COPD.
 If lying is uncomfortable you can modify the posture by keeping bolster under the head or can perform it in sitting or standing position.

-Guidelines for practice of yoga asana
+Guidelines for practice of yoga asana…

 While practicing yoga asana, try to maintain exhalation little longer than inhalation.
 You can practice pursed lip breathing while performing postures to avoid dyspnea attack.